jonaslq/speed_bench/README.md

 - Supports multi-threaded benchmarking and a 'singlepass' mode for latency measurement.
 - Includes support for SIMD instructions (SSE, AVX2, AVX-512).

+## What the Benchmark Does

+The benchmark measures the performance of your CPU by executing highly optimized counting loops.
+It uses SIMD instructions (SSE, AVX2, AVX-512) and multi-threading to stress the CPU and evaluate its throughput.
+Each thread processes counters in parallel, decrementing them from their maximum value (4294967295) to zero.
+The benchmark reports the total iterations, loops, and iterations per second, providing insights into the CPU's computational capabilities.

 ## Usage

 1. Build the project: